 The average Baby Boomer wants their nest egg to provide around $45,500 in retirement income.
 Unfortunately, the average retirement portfolio only has about $136,200 in it.
 This allows for an average annual income of only $9,120.

-Here are some of the finding of a recent study conducted by Senior Planning Services, an LTC Medicaid planning company.
+Here are some of the findings of a recent study conducted by Senior Planning Services, an LTC Medicaid planning company.

 Why the Struggle?